gilbox/css-bliss/README.md

       }
     }

+It starts to get hairy with module modifiers:

+    .MyModule--myModifier {
+       .MyModule {
+          &-myElement {
+            ...
+          }

+          &-myOtherElement {
+            ...
+            &--myModifier {
+              ...
+            }

+            &--anotherModifier {
+              ...
+            }
+          }
+        }
+    }

-Downside is that doing a full-text search for a class won't take you where you need to go, but if the naming convention is well-established you'll have that in mind when searching anyway.
+Another downside is that doing a full-text search for a class won't take you where you need to go, but if the naming convention is well-established you'll have that in mind when searching anyway.

-**Update**: I don't like this because it doesn't work for module modifiers.
-Subject to change.

 # Namespacing